finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 <small><em>Note: The browser rendering mechanism is much more complex than this.</em></small>

-Now, let's take a look about **server side rendering** process.
+Now, let's take a look about **server side rendering** process:

 1. Users go to our site
-2. Our server receive a request then prepare/pre-populated/render initial `html` content or data (like user data or you fetch some data) on the server.
+2. Our server receive a request then **prepare/pre-populated/render** initial `html` content or data (like user data or you fetch some data) on the server.
 After it finished, server send back the response, the document is problaly be like this:

 ```html{16-37}
 <!DOCTYPE html>